contember/docs/docs/schema/relations.md

 Using `.onDelete()` you can set what happens when referenced entity is deleted.
 E.g. you have a post, which is assigned to a category.
 When a category is deleted, three things can happen:

-- restrict: this is default behavior.
+- Restrict: this is default behavior.
 When you try to delete an entity, which is referenced from other entities, the delete operation will fail.
-- set null: field, which references removed entity, is set to null.
+- Set null: field, which references removed entity, is set to null.
 Obviously, this is possible only for nullable relationships.
 You can use shortcut `.setNullOnDelete()` to select this behavior.
-- cascade: all entities, which references an entity which is being removed, are also removed.
+- Cascade: all entities, which references an entity which is being removed, are also removed.
 You can use a shortcut `.cascadeOnDelete()`.

-Pay attention when you are choosing the strategy, because choosing a wrong strategy may lead to runtime errors.
+Pay attention when you are choosing the strategy, because choosing a wrong strategy may lead to runtime errors or deleting more content than you wanted.

 :::note
 In database, all relationships are marked as "NO ACTION" and actual strategy is executed by Contember.